A Passage to India by E.M. Forster (Penguin)

 I often enjoy revisiting modern classics as well as reading classics I’ve never got around to reading.
 E.M.
 Forster’s novel A Passage to India falls into the latter category for me.
 I already knew that some of the content would irritate me as the story is set in British India and the Brits were not kind to the native people.

-The story revolves around four main characters - Dr. Aziz, his friend, Mr. Cyril Fielding, an elderly woman named Mrs. Moore and a young and soon to be engaged British woman named Miss Adela Quest.
+The story revolves around four main characters —Dr. Aziz, his friend, Mr. Cyril Fielding, an elderly woman named Mrs. Moore and a young and soon to be engaged British woman named Miss Adela Quest.

 Dr. Aziz first meets Mrs. Moore at a local mosque.
-He yells at her, telling her she does not belong here, but after exchanging a few words and clearing up their misunderstanding, it becomes the start of a new friendship.
+He yells at her, telling her she does not belong here, but after exchanging a few words and clearing up their misunderstanding, this becomes the start of a new friendship.

-When Dr. Aziz returns, he is immediately arrested and charged with sexually assaulting Ms. Quested in one of the caves.
+When Dr. Aziz returns, he is immediately arrested and charged with sexually assaulting Miss Quested in one of the caves.
 The British police, the Magistrate, all believe that Dr. Aziz is guilty because no Englishwoman would lie or make up a story.

 I think many reader would find this story reminiscent of Harper Lee’s To Kill a Mockingbird, which also focuses on the trial of a black man accused of raping a white woman.
 The attitudes of white Americans are similar to those of Forster’s British colonizers.
-The underlying theme being the fragile balance of race relations.
+The underlying theme is the fragile balance of race relations.
 One word from a white person is all that’s needed to condemn someone who is not of the same race.

 Although the British Empire isn’t as strong as it was and the U.S. did abolish slavery, it hasn’t stopped prejudice against people who are perceived to be different.
 As cynical as it sounds, until a time when people are really treated equally, prejudice and injustice will continue. ~Ernie Hoyt